andre-romano/opensuse-auto/README.md

 > **Notes:**
 >
-> - The updates of these softwares will be maintained by the repository owner.
+> - The packages of these softwares are maintained by their respective repository owners.
+Any problem related to the softwares should be reported to the respective repository owners.

 | Software | Description |
 | :------- | :---- |